GLiUMN/MergentProcessing/README.md

 Some examples of the extracted tables and original PDFs can also be found in folder "Step_3".

-## Step 4 Parse the extracted tables
+## Step 4 Classify the extracted tables

+## Step 5 Parse the tax reconciliation tables

 ## Step 5 Diagnostics
 To be done.